KeystoneScience/curved-piano-keys/README.md

 - Map 88-key style keyboards (or any length) onto arbitrary SVG path data.
 - Fine-grained control over ribbon thickness, black key geometry, and starting note.
 - Optional viewBox fitting so the SVG crops itself to the rendered keys.
-- Ships Bezier path presets to help you prototype layouts quickly.
+- Ships Bézier path presets to help you prototype layouts quickly.
+- Interactive playground with a pen-style path builder, live prop controls, and a one-click copyable component snippet.

 ## Installation